Magnet/SAS parents should see the Magnet School page for available parent/teacher/student conference dates and times.

 Welcome to Palms Middle School!

 Palms Middle School is the best middle school in Los Angeles.
 We're a neighborhood school, a School For Advanced Studies, and a Gifted/High Ability Magnet School, for grades 6 through 8.
 Please read our Principal's Message and explore our website to learn about Palms Middle School.
-See the Site Map or use the Search box to the right if you can't find what you're looking for.
+To find what you are looking for, see the Site Map, use the Search box to the right, or simply ask us!

 If your family is new to Palms or you're considering Palms for your child, start in our Welcome section.